John Roman Baker: Theatre

 His work has been produced in many countries.
 From 1990–1996 the Brighton and Edinburgh Festivals often saw the first performances of his new plays.
 In 1990, his play The Ice Pick won the "Zap" Award for best theatre at the Brighton Festival jointly with the Satirikon theatre of Moscow.
-He was the first dramatist to adapt the work of American artist David Wojnarowicz for the stage.
-'Close to the Knives' was performed at the 1993 Brighton Festival with the role of David Wojnarowicz played by actor Simon Merrells.
-In 1994 the success in Edinburgh of 'In One Take' led to performances at Teatri di Vita, Bologna, Italy.
-Since then, his work has continued to be popular in Italy and has been seen in Firenze, Modena, Forlí, L'Aquila, Reggio Emilia, Roma and Milano.
-His most popular work 'The Ice Pick' has been staged on multiple occasions in the UK and Italy as well as in the US at the Celebration Theatre, Los Angeles in 1993.
+The controversy and opposition towards his work and that of Aids Positive Underground Theatre, garnered support and friendship from other artists, notably Howard Barker, Lindsay Kemp and Derek Jarman.He was the first dramatist to adapt the work of American artist David Wojnarowicz for the stage.
+Close to the Knives was performed at the 1993 Brighton Festival with the role of David Wojnarowicz played by actor Simon Merrells.
+In 1994 the success in Edinburgh of In One Take led to performances at Teatri di Vita, Bologna, Italy.
+Since then, his work has continued to be popular in Italy and has been seen in Florence, Modena, Forlí, L'Aquila, Reggio Emilia, Rome and Milan.
+His most popular work The Ice Pick has been staged on multiple occasions in the UK and Italy as well as in the US at the Celebration Theatre, Los Angeles in 1993.

 He moved to Amsterdam, the Netherlands in 1997, where he continued the work of Aputheatre until 2008.
 During this period the focus of his work was mainly focused on the personal and social effects of pan-European migration following the collapse of communism.

-In 1999 he updated and reworked 'The Ice Pick' for 2 characters under the title 'Heroes'.
-'Heroes' was toured by Aputheatre around the Netherlands before being performed in Warsaw as part of the 1st Polish Gay Pride festival.
-'The Prostitution Plays' was premiered for Warsaw Gay Pride in 2000 and in 2001 his play 'Sexually Speaking 1+1' was presented in Kiev, Ukraine.
+In 1999 he updated and reworked The Ice Pick for 2 characters under the title Heroes.
+Heroes was toured by Aputheatre around the Netherlands before being performed in Warsaw as part of the 1st Polish Gay Pride festival.
+The Prostitution Plays was premiered for Warsaw Gay Pride in 2000 and in 2001 his play Sexually Speaking 1+1 was presented in Kyiv, Ukraine.

-Following its Amsterdam premiere, his play 'Prisoners of Sex' was translated into Italian by Antonio Serrano as 'Prigionieri del Sesso' and has been performed in Milan and Rome.
+Following its Amsterdam premiere, his play Prisoners of Sex was translated into Italian by Antonio Serrano as Prigionieri del Sesso and has been performed in Milan and Rome.

-Short plays from 'Remainers, Apologies Not Included' were rejected by Cast Iron Theatre for an unrehearsed reading in December 2019.
-Among the two short plays submitted were queer male scenarios which included responses to homelessness, and ostensibly straight men cruising each other on Brighton Palace Pier.